 Do you have trouble, keeping an organized to-do list?

-Is it always turned into a jumbled mess of outdated responsibilities and unfulfilled goals?
+Is it always turned into a mess of outdated responsibilities and unfulfilled goals?

 There are dozens of note-taking applications that offer fluid and functional to-do lists.

-You can check off boxes or divide goals into categories, creating the perfect list for your unique lifestyle and career.
+You can check off boxes or divide goals into categories.
+Thus create the perfect list for your unique lifestyle and career.